WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_logicalmodels.md

     -   DE.1 Do you have measles?
     -   Yes → C.1 Yes
     -   No → C.2 No
-    -   Unknow → C.3 Unknown
+    -   Unknown → C.3 Unknown

 *   Data Element Label is captured in 2 places:
     -   Element short description (`differential.element[*].short`): same as element label